-These vegan snickerdoodles are incredibly soft and melt in your mouth, and I promise you won't be able to tell they're vegan!
+Soft and tangy, these vegan snickerdoodles are so delicious, and I promise you won't be able to tell they're vegan!

 Ever since I was little, snickerdoodles have been my favorite cookies.
 Whenever I pass by a bakery that sells them, I can't resist grabbing one (or two... or three).